Summer in Italy: what to do and what to see? Here is Visititaly's guide to beaches, villages, and hiking routes.

 The Cammino dei Briganti is a route also suitable for families.
 The name hints at the history behind this land.
 Its 100 km loop itinerary crosses the places once frequented by brigands in the villages and woods of Lazio and Abruzzo.
 It consists of seven stages to walk on foot or ride by bicycle in 5-7 days, with arrival and departure from the borgo of Sante Marie.
 An adventurous experience that the youngest visitors will love too.

-Ideal in spring and summer, the Cammino delle Pievi in Friuli Venezia Giulia is a suggestive route in twenty stops.
+Ideal in spring and summer, the Cammino delle Pievi in Friuli Venezia Giulia is a suggestive route with twenty stops.
 The hike runs through the historic parishes of Carnia, the north-western mountain territory embedded in this Italian region.
 You will see luxuriant woods, rural churches perched on high spurs, watercourses, and enchanting panoramic views.